1. Introduction

 3.1 Supported File Types and Design Capacity

-Brother PR600 Compatibility: User forums and YouTube reviewers consistently note that the BMP6 and Brother PR600 are virtually identical in capabilities—the main difference is cosmetic.
-Both machines share the same file compatibility and operational features, making design sharing and accessory swapping straightforward.
+Brother PR600 Compatibility: Many users and reviewers note the BMP6 and Brother PR600 perform virtually the same, differing mainly in appearance.
+They share file compatibility and operational features, simplifying design sharing and accessory use.

 3.2 Hoop Size Limitations and Fabric Compatibility

-The maximum embroidery field is 7.875" x 11.75", ideal for everything from jacket backs to compact shirt logos.
-YouTube tutorials highlight real-world examples—embroiderers use the large hoop for towels and jacket backs, medium for shirt fronts, and small or extra-small for baby garments and intricate patches.
+The maximum embroidery field is 7.875" x 11.75".
+Large hoops suit towels and jacket backs; medium handles shirt fronts; small and extra‑small excel on baby garments and intricate patches.

 4. Proactive Maintenance and Error Resolution